Wolfreton School: Houses

-The names of the houses were selected by students and are made up of recognised individuals who reflect the Wolfreton School values: Excellence, Endeavour, Respect.
+The names of the houses are made up of recognised individuals who reflect the Wolfreton School values: Excellence, Endeavour, Respect.

 The Consortium Trust

 Wolfreton School & Sixth Form College is part of The Consortium Trust along with Hessle High School and Cottingham High School.
 Founded in 2017, the Trust provides a support network for local schools and Sixth Form colleges.

 Rushanje School, Uganda

 Wolfreton School staff travel over to help develop Rushanje School in Mbarara, Uganda, and form The Wolfreton Rushanje Community Partnership.
 A new Science and Humanities block built at Wolfreton's Upper School site was named 'Rushanje House' in honour of the relationship.